Getting Started

 ServicePulse

 ServicePulse uses information provided by ServiceControl.
-In order to use ServicePulse, first set up ServiceControl.
+To use ServicePulse, first set up ServiceControl.

 Relationship between ServicePulse, ServiceControl, Monitoring, and Endpoints